c-fraser/graph-guard/README.md

                 });
       }
     };
-Thread server = new Thread(new Server(boltURI(), plugin));
+try (Server server = new Server(boltUri, plugin)) { // use server in try-with-resources to automate cleanup
-server.start(); // run the server until the thread is interrupted Thread.sleep(1_000); // wait for the server to start in separate thread /* TODO: interact with the running server */ server.interrupt(); // interrupt the thread running the server to initiate a graceful shutdown
+    server.start(); // start the server
+    /* TODO: interact with the running server */
+} // stop the running server
 ```
 [//]: # (@formatter:on)